-This year, most test types have managed to significantly recover their activity.
+Most test types managed to significantly recover their activity in 2021/22 and this has continued into 2022/23.
 There are backlogs of patients waiting for a test in some specialties; however, patient waiting lists are triaged to ensure that urgent cases are dealt with quickly, with cancer diagnostics remaining a top priority throughout the pandemic.

 Echocardiography has been an area of concern, with a significant backlog of patients impacting upon overall diagnostics performance recovery.
 Recovery plans are in place and steps are being taken to expedite recovery in advance of the original August 2022 trajectory.
-Additional staff, equipment and IT support from the TIF bids is now in place as well as further insourcing and outsourcing with Independent Sector Providers.
-However, the backlog is unlikely to be cleared until August 22.
+Additional staff, equipment and IT support from the NHS Targeted Investment Fund (TIF) bids is now in place as well as further insourcing and outsourcing with Independent Sector Providers.
+However, the backlog is unlikely to be cleared until August 2022.

-Overall performance is expected to remain well above the 1% target into the new financial year, as recovery of elective healthcare continues locally and nationally.
+Overall performance is expected to remain well above the 1% target over the coming months, as recovery of elective healthcare continues locally and nationally.